-Building on the success of the China Intern-Pilot Program in 2004, NAIC developed a formal International Internship Program in 2005 to advance working relations with foreign markets, emphasizing the exchange of regulatory techniques and technology.
+Building on the success of the China Intern-Pilot Program in 2004, the NAIC developed a formal International Internship Program in 2005 to advance working relations with foreign markets, emphasizing the exchange of regulatory techniques and technology.
 The program was formally renamed the International Fellows program in 2010.
-The Fellows participate in a week-long orientation program in Kansas City, Missouri, focusing on the broad principles of insurance regulation in the United States.
-Each Fellow then travels to a different state for four-five weeks, working in technical areas of their specialization under the supervision of a state insurance department staff member, who serves as a mentor and host.
+The Fellows participate in a week-long orientation program in Kansas City, Mo., focusing on the broad principles of insurance regulation in the United States.
+Each Fellow then travels to a different state for five weeks, working in technical areas of their specialization under the supervision of a state insurance department staff member, who serves as a mentor and host.

 As part of the Spring 2019 Session, the NAIC welcomed 10 fellows to the program on April 15 at the NAIC Central Office in Kansas City.
 Countries represented this spring include Australia, Brazil, CIMA (an organization of insurance supervisors from West African French-speaking countries), Egypt, Morocco, Saudi Arabia, and Taiwan.
 Host jurisdictions are District of Columbia, Florida, Louisiana, Mississippi, Missouri, Ohio, and Pennsylvania.
 A supervisor from Kenya also took part in the training in Kansas City as part of the NAIC's one-week training program for international insurance regulators.

 The program will conclude in New York City with training at the NAIC Capital Markets & Investment Analysis Office.
 The NAIC Fellows Program is conducted twice a year – spring and fall.